Quantum Mechanical Keyboard Firmware

 planck with the

 default keymap.
-Not all keyboards have revisions (also called subprojects), in which case, it can be omitted:
+Not all keyboards have revisions (also called subprojects or folders), in which case, it can be omitted: